If you have news that you would like share, submit articles, pictures, and ideas to [email protected].

 Snow and Winter Driver!

 The cold of the upcoming winter season is almost upon us, meaning it’s time for much of the country to prepare for snow and other inclement weather.
-One important step in getting ready for the winter is ensuring that your car is equipped to handle harsh road conditions.
+One important step in getting ready for the winter is ensuring that your car is equipped with an emergency kit to handle harsh road conditions.
 We recommend keeping the following items in your vehicle in case of emergency:

 - Duct Tape - For quick fixes and a variety of uses.